Direct answer

 Common mistakes when judging realism

-- Treating a high score as proof of readiness without checking topic coverage
+- Treating a high score as proof of readiness without checking whether all syllabus areas were covered

-- Assuming harder questions are automatically more realistic
+- Assuming harder questions are automatically more realistic, even when the difficulty comes from vague wording

-- Using memorization-based question sets (including dumps) as realism benchmarks
+- Using memorization-based question sets or dumps as realism benchmarks instead of checking exam-style reasoning

-- Ignoring timing data and reviewing only correctness
+- Ignoring timing data and reviewing only correct or incorrect status

 Readiness signals (if/then rules)